ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 ratio; as a result the panel and indicators both scale correctly.

-A race condition that could result in **two network status icons being displayed is fixed**, and **when connected via VPN, lock icons are overlayed on the Network Indicator**.
+A race condition that could result in **two network status icons being displayed is fixed**, and **when connected via VPN, lock icons are now overlayed on the Network Indicator**.
 The battery 🔋 indicator is improved and now has a larger **charging symbol while charging**.

-We've **added the Date/Time Indicator and modified it so it integrates with MATE Desktop and now replaces the MATE clock applet** which corrects the placement of the clock and session indicators.
+We've **added the Date/Time Indicator and integrated it with MATE Desktop and it now replaces the MATE clock applet** which corrects the placement of the clock and session indicators.

 We've finally addressed a long standing issue which has been around since Ubuntu MATE 14.10 🕸️ Some of the monochrome symbolic icons used in the